pytest-dev/pytest-django/docs/helpers.rst

 This fixture allows to check for an expected number of DB queries.

 It wraps `django.test.utils.CaptureQueriesContext`.
-A non-default DB connection can be passed in using the `connection` keyword argument, and it will yield the wrapped CaptureQueriesContext instance.
+A non-default DB connection can be passed in using the `connection` keyword argument, an additional info message which is displayed on fail can be passed in using the `info` keyword argument, and it will yield the wrapped CaptureQueriesContext instance.

 Example